 Authorities: 1 dead in Detroit assisted living facility fire

-DETROIT (AP) — Authorities say one person has died following a fire at an assisted living facility in Detroit that prompted the evacuation of dozens of elderly residents.
+DETROIT (AP) — Authorities say a man has died following a fire at an assisted living facility in Detroit that prompted the evacuation of dozens of elderly residents.

-Gibson says that around 50 people were evacuated.
-Broadcasters say, however, that a woman with dementia was missing after possibly wandering away during the evacuation.
+Gibson says about 50 people were evacuated.
+A woman with dementia had been missing after apparently wandering away during the evacuation, but she was later found safe.

-The fire was reportedly contained to one room at the assisted living facility.
+The fire was reportedly contained to one room.
 Residents were allowed back a few hours later.
 The cause of the fire is under investigation.